kaBeech/tensort/README.md

 prioritize robustness in conditions defined in David H. Ackley's [Beyond Efficiency](https://www.cs.unm.edu/~ackley/be-201301131528.pdf).

-Simply put, Tensort takes in input list, transforms the list into a tensor field, then transforms the tensor field back into a sorted list.
+Simply put, Tensort takes an input list, transforms the list into a tensor field, then transforms the tensor field back into a sorted list.
 These transformations provide opportunities to increase redundancy for improved robustness and can be leveraged to include any further processing we wish to do on the elements.